Azure/bicep-types-az/generated/streamanalytics/microsoft.streamanalytics/2021-10-01-preview/types.md

 ## RawOutputDatasourceProperties
 ### Properties
 * **payloadUri**: string: The SAS URL to a blob where the output should be written.
 If this property is not set, output data will be written into a temporary storage, and a SAS URL to that temporary storage will be included in the result.

+## LastOutputEventTimestamp
+### Properties
+* **lastOutputEventTime**: string: The last output event time.
+* **lastUpdateTime**: string: The time that the last update happened.

+## OutputWatermarkProperties
+### Properties
+* **maxWatermarkDifferenceAcrossPartitions**: string: Describes the maximal delta between the fastest and slowest partitions, so the out of order window that catches all necessary events in downstream jobs is well defined.
+* **watermarkMode**: 'None' | 'SendCurrentPartitionWatermark' | 'SendLowestWatermarkAcrossPartitions': The output watermark mode.

 ## Sku
 ### Properties